spacebender/Restricted3BodyProblemIntro/README.md

 I like to help and be helped

-The reson to start this repo is becz of difficulties I faced to get help.
-Irrespective of me continuing research in this field I have supplied this repo for the ones who like to start and who lack reference info.
+The reason to start this repo is becz of difficulties I faced to get help and its too complicated to work alone without peer help and discussions.
+Irrespective of me continuing research in this field I have supplied this repo for the ones who like to start researchin this field/are new to MATLAB/ anybody who dont find appropriate codes with references.

 **Use _MATLAB 2017b_ or later.**